Information for students

 UTS Student Centres

-All inquiries from currently enrolled UTS students are handled by the five UTS Student Centres located across the City (Broadway and Haymarket) and Kuring-gai campuses.
+All inquiries from currently enrolled UTS students are handled by the UTS Student Centres located across the City (Broadway and Haymarket) and Kuring-gai campuses.

 Building 10 Student Centre